Policy Name: Student Conduct and Disciplinary Procedures ("The Code")

 G. Student Record Restrictions – Under normal circumstances a hold on the student’s registration privileges, posting of grades and issuance of official transcripts is in place until the conclusion of a disciplinary process.
 Exceptions to this may be made according to the aforementioned section on interim administrative withdrawal/involuntary medical withdrawal.
 A hold may be placed on the student’s future registration privileges, posting of grades and issuance of official transcripts for failure to comply with disciplinary sanctions.

-H. Considerations - If the Student is found responsible, the Administrative Officer or the Student Disciplinary Committee (as applicable) may consider mitigating and aggravating circumstances when choosing whether or not to impose a sanction and the severity of the sanction, including without limitation any or all of the following:
+H. Considerations - If the Student is found to be responsible, the Administrative Officer, the Student Disciplinary Committee or Peer Review Board (as applicable) may consider mitigating and aggravating circumstances when choosing whether or not to impose a sanction and the severity of the sanction, including without limitation any or all of the following:

 1. Nature of the offense